imangelinak/imangelinak/README.md

 - 👋 Hi, I’m @imangelinak
 - 👀 I’m interested in advancing in Python, Power Query and Data Analysis.
 - 🌱 I’m currently learning the basics.
-- 💞️ I’m looking to collaborate on starting up projects.
+- 💞️ I’m looking to collaborate on start up projects.

 <!---
 imangelinak/imangelinak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.